offalynne/Input/docs/6.2/Frequently-Asked.md

-### How can multiple players share the keyboard or one gamepad between them?
+### How can multiple players share the keyboard or one gamepad between them? {docsify-ignore}

 1. Set Source mode to `FIXED`
 2. Use `input_source_share()`